taushifkhan/rmsdpdb/readme.md

   - the ":" character is optional if there are no chain identifiers
   - insertions at the end of the residue tag "A:335E"

-The RMSD calculation leverages the SVD decomposition available in the `numpy` package.

 Copyright (c) 2010, 2007 Bosco Ho